 The Burning Court (1962) is a French-language adaptation of Carr's 1937 novel made by the veteran French director Julien Duvivier.
 I have only managed to see an English-dubbed version.
 This is not a clearly told detective story of the kind British TV has accustomed us with excellent TV series like Poirot.
 It is instead a loosely told poetic meditation on themes from Carr's novel, with a plot-line that is difficult to follow.
 However, it has beautiful, atmospheric photography, and rich acting by luminaries of the 1960's Nouvelle Vague.
 The scenes of the main mystery itself, and their later explanation, are visually striking.
 They also faithfully recreate on screen one of Carr's wildest disappearance puzzles.

 Carr's Colonel March short stories inspired a TV series Colonel March of Scotland Yard (1953-1956).
 Some of the episodes were based on Carr tales.
 The Silver Curtain (1956) is based on Carr's 1939 short story of the same title.
 The Silver Curtain makes a commendable attempt to stay mainly faithful to Carr's plot.
-But its story telling is unfortunately dull.
+But its story telling is rather staid: sometimes interesting, sometimes dull.
 On the plus side talented Arthur Hill does a good job as Carr's young hero Jerry Winton.
+The whole cast tries to create vivid characters, in fact.